My story

 I've attended many management awaydays and retreats in my time, but none matched the delights of an extended stay at Chateau Rigaud.
 In a beautiful and relaxed setting the executive team sampled the very finest food and wine from southwest France.
 My reason for mentioning it is the presence of an outsider, the charismatic frenchman Fred Pelard: strategy trainer, facilitator and coach.
 I'm normally skeptical about people with those labels but Fred was in a league of his own.
 He managed to get the measure of the whole team remarkably quickly and to help us focus our minds on the obstacles we faced, individually and collectively.

-For the second time in my career I underwent a Myers-Briggs (MBTI) evaluation.
+For the second time in my career I underwent a Myers-Briggs (MBTI) personality profile evaluation.
 The first time was at EMI and it certainly made an impression on me, helping me realise how different we all are, especially in our different sources of energy, insight and comfort.
 It had also reassured me that my decision to combine business management with academic research was consistent with my personality profile.

 All of this confirmed to me that I should think carefully about what I wanted to do in the longer term.
 Before I accepted the role at Macmillan I'd already disclosed to Annette that it would be my last business management role, and that my expectation was to spend no more than four or five years in the job.
 In the first three years extraordinary challenges had been overcome and targets achieved as part of a great team.
 Organisational controls were strengthened, operations were adapted to the changing digital landscape and profits grew healthily.